Maryland emergency mortgage programs for the under or unemployed.

 While the demand for assistance is very high, unfortunately only a small number of homeowners will be able to qualify before funding runs it.
 The program is usually funded annually, so even if the money runs out in one year it may be replenished in another.
 However those who are found eligible should have a very good chance of preventing a foreclosure of their primary residence.

 The Emergency Mortgage Assistance program may start in December and funding is limited.
 To see if it is available in your community, try a non-profit agency such as United Communities Against Poverty, Inc. or the Baltimore City Department of Social Services.
+Another option is for a borrower to dial a United Way helpline, and that phone number will be 211.
 Click here to find local agencies to contact in Maryland for assistance.